 Black History Month

-February is Black History Month and an ideal time to learn about and recognize the contributions and history of African Americans.
+February is Black History Month, a time when communities and schools give special attention to learning about the contributions and history of African Americans.
 We've gathered some great resources you can share with kids in your classrooms and at home in February — and throughout the year.

 Find information about:

 Video interviews with children's book authors and illustrators

 Watch Reading Rockets' interviews with celebrated African American children's book authors and illustrators, and children's literature historian, Leonard Marcus, who talks about the history of multicultural children's books in the U.S. from the 1960s onward.

 Watch full interviews with these award-winning authors and illustrators:

 On her Poetry for Children website, Sylvia Vardell showcases wonderful poetry created by African American poets who write for young people, including Marilyn Nelson, Nikki Giovanni, Carole Boston Weatherford, Nikki Grimes, Ashley Bryan, Charles R. Smith, Jacqueline Woodson, Walter Dean Myers, Kwame Alexander, Eloise Greenfield, Maya Angelou, and others.

 To celebrate Black History Month in February — and the rich tradition of African American poetry all year long — browse essays on literary milestones and movements, find important books on black history and poetics, look for lesson plans for Black History Month, read archival letters from classic African American poets, and search poems about the African American experience by both classic and contemporary poets.

 12 Poems to Read for Black History Month (Poets.org)